Gadnex/gadnex.github.io/src/posts/coupling-and-cohesion/coupling-and-cohesion.md

 Image you are developing a large complex software system with 100K+ lines of code and you have all the code in a single file.
 If you want to make a change to the code, it will be very hard to find the correct lines of code to change in such a large file.

-Firstly you could make use of your programming language's ability to make code references across files and plit the single file into multiple files.
+Firstly you could make use of your programming language's ability to make code references across files and split the single file into multiple files.
 For example from **my_application** to **my_application_1**, **my_application_2** etc. This won't improve matters much as you would need to know which file to open.
 So, you would need to give files more descriptive names to give you a good idea what code they may contain.

 But now if you have a lot of files, each with a small number of lines of code, you run into the same problem.
 Which file should I open?
 The solution to this issue would be to split the files into folders with descriptive names so you know which folder in the list is likely to contain the file you are looking for.